AbigailN10/CPE487/README.md

 * Click 'Finish'

-* Click design sources and copy the VHDL code from keypad.vhd, leddec16.vhd, and hexcalc.vhd
+* Click design sources and copy the VHDL code from keypad.vhd, leddec16.vhd, and SimonSays.vhd

-* Click constraints and copy the code from hexcalc.xdc
+* Click constraints and copy the code from SimonSays.xdc

 * As an alternative, you can instead download files from Github and import them into your project when creating the project.
 The source file or files would still be imported during the Source step, and the constraint file or files would still be imported during the Constraints step.